This is a serious mood disorder that anyone can experience. It affects 10% of teens and 17% of adults.

 - experience insomnia or sleep too much

-- overeat or lose appetite and not eat enough
+- overeat or lose appetite

 - have thoughts of suicide or make suicide attempts